Cora Systems named in the April 2021 Gartner Magic Quadrant for Strategic Portfolio Management. Get complimentary access here

 Above all, a CFO wants to know about a project’s profitability.
 They want to see program probability.
 They want to see product profitability.
 They want to see plant profitability.
 A good PPM solution will deliver that insight easily to a CFO.

 Paul Rees, Head of Client Services, Cora Systems:

 For a CFO, it’s all about following the money.
 Without a PPM solution, the challenges a CFO has to begin with the absence of visibility on understanding what projects are ongoing.
 What is the current project spend?
 When will client money be brought in as a result of client projects?
 That lack of information impinges on cashflow.
 Having that visibility of spend versus income – which a PPM solution delivers at your fingertips – is key.

 Also from a CFO perspective, they want to know about resource pinch-points.
 Is there stress on resources?
-If there is, it implies the need for additional headcount, which, of course, means additional cost.
+If there is, it implies the need for increasing headcount, which, of course, means increasing costs.

 As a CFO, you’re also looking for that throughput from sales to delivery.
 You want a handle on overall resourcing levels so you can staff adequately, according to your revenue streams.
 If you can see opportunities converting from sales into delivery, and then into a closure (with associated invoices), you can start to see the overall health of a project portfolio.
 It’s about common sense.
 Project closures and cash flow are an essential part of a balanced scorecard.

 How Cora PPM can help the Chief Financial Officer

 - Dashboards: rolled-up view of whether projects are over-or under-spending at project and program level so you can quickly view the financial health of your portfolios.

 - High-level cost management: Capture monthly summary data for budget, forecast, and actual spending.